Expanding Pop Program

 Use main speakers instead of guitar/bass/keys amps.
 It allows you to hit mute for a quick connect with the group and deters constant dweedling.
 Buy amp simulators for your guitars.

-Fill the stage with bodies to make it look bigger.
+Fill the stage with bodies to build stage confidence and keep the stage full of life.
 Pick songs that call for lots of people.

 Think about transitions between songs.
 Work on them.
-Build in something pre-made.
+Build in something prepared.

 Be gentle with feedback.
-With more ownership comes bigger soul from the students, it might hurt more when they hear what they need to improve.
+With more ownership comes bigger soul from the students.

 Think about your own biases brought into the classroom and who is around to help tear them down.